giangpham05/dummy-redfrog/readme.md

 ## Instructions

 ###Pre-requisites(before you clone the project):
-You will need to have MySQl Server and A PHP interpreter already installed on you machine.
+You will need to have MySQl Server and a PHP interpreter already installed on you machine.
 You can download a standalone version of these technologies from the following links:
 ##1.
 MySQL Community Server
 From https://dev.mysql.com/downloads/mysql/ and select the version that suits your OS.
 ##2.
 PHP interpreter